oracle-livelabs/developer/ai-optimizer/explore/explore.md

 In the *OCI* configuration tab, you can add your **Oracle Cloud Infrastructure** (OCI) credentials to authenticate with your OCI tenancy.
 This will enable access to objects and documents stored in your cloud compartments.

-1. Navigate to the *OCI* tab on the left side pane:
+1. Navigate to the *OCI* tab on the left-hand pane:

    ![Navigate to the Databases tab](images/oci-navigation.jpg)

 2. Insert your OCI credentials.
-Detailed information on how to the required credentials is available in the [Oracle Cloud Infrastructure Documentation](https://docs.oracle.com/en-us/iaas/Content/API/Concepts/apisigningkey.htm#Required_Keys_and_OCIDs).
+Detailed information on how to get the required credentials is available in the [Oracle Cloud Infrastructure Documentation](https://docs.oracle.com/en-us/iaas/Content/API/Concepts/apisigningkey.htm#Required_Keys_and_OCIDs).

    If you have previously created a `.oci/config` file, the framework will automatically read this file at startup and load the credentials from the Default profile for authentication.
 To create one, follow the instructions available in the [Quickstart Documentation](https://docs.oracle.com/en-us/iaas/Content/API/SDKDocs/cliinstall.htm#Quickstart).

-   After entering your credentials, click the Save button.
+   After entering your credentials, click the `Save` button.
 If the credentials are correct, a green confirmation pop-up will appear, indicating successful authentication to your tenancy.

    ![OCI credentials success](images/oci-credentials-success.png)